eronsaxon/eronsaxon.github.io/about.md

 <Br>

+ Currently, I am looking for more work related to organic chemistry and synthesis.
 Besides my previous work, I am also open and eager to learn new chemistry and opportunities.
 If you are interested in hiring me, feel free to contact by <a href="https://eronsaxon.com/contact">e-mail</a>.

 <Br>